ministryofjustice/opg-lpa/service-front/content/guidance/People_People to be told.md

 This safeguard is especially important if there's a long time between making your LPA and registering it.

-However, you don't have to choose 'people to be told'.
-If you don't, you'll need 2 people – known as certificate providers – instead of 1, to confirm that you've made the LPA of your own free will.
-See [Certificate providers](/help/#topic-certificate-providers) for more information.
+However, you don't have to choose any 'people to be told' to make your LPA valid – it's an optional extra precaution.

 ## Choose 'people to be told'